Historical Theology | Doctor of Philosophy Degree

 - Applications are reviewed by committee of Theology Dept. faculty members

-Curriculum & Program Details: The Doctor of Philosophy in Historical Theology degree is based upon the Catholic tradition and approaches theology from an historical per¬spective.
-This comprehensive way of examining theological issues takes a double thrust, namely studying the issues within their own context of time and place while also relating them to the broad developments within the tradition of Christian theology from the early church to the present day.
+Curriculum and Program Details: The Doctor of Philosophy in Historical Theology degree is based upon the Catholic tradition and approaches theology from an historical perspective.
+Theological issues are therefore treated not only in their own unique historical and cultural contexts, but also within broader tradition of Christian theology from the early Church to the present day.
 The program's goals are:

 - To shape new teachers committed to excellence in higher education;